The Very Best Shops in Notting Hill

 L'appartement Sézane, Westbourne Grove

-This luxury and chic retailer was founded in 2013 by Morgane Sézalory and has been known ever since as the height of French-girl style.
-They specialise in knitwear, beautiful printed blouses, and, of course, trench coats.
-The London store is the first representative of the brand on British soil and houses not only the line's much coveted clothing (at one point their Barry cardigan – a bestseller – had 10,000 customers piling into a waitlist in the hopes of getting one), they also sell accessories, fragrance, and homeware so you can complete the French look in and outside your home.
-The shop also offers complimentary calligraphy and embroidery ateliers every weekend so you can personalise your items and gifts.
+Specialising in knitwear, beautiful printed blouses, and, of course, trench coats, the London store is the inaugural representative of the brand on British soil.
+It houses not only the line's much-coveted clothing (at one point their bestselling Barry cardigan had 10,000 customers waiting in line), but they also sell accessories, fragrances, and homeware – ideal for Francophiles.
+The shop also boasts complimentary calligraphy and embroidery ateliers every weekend, so you can personalise your items and gifts.

 Reformation, Westbourne Grove

 Reformation is an eco-friendly Californian brand worn by celebrities the world over, from Emily Ratajowski to Kendall Jenner.
-They are known for their gorgeous dresses, often with drop shoulders and full skirts.
-They also offer sustainable cashmere and denim, as well as swimwear and lingerie.
-Reformation is really a one-stop shop for all your luxury clothing needs.
-The store is even high-tech – you order your style and size on an iPad and it then appears, seamlessly, in your changing room.
+They are known for their gorgeous dresses, often with drop shoulders and full skirts, while they also offer sustainable cashmere and denim, as well as swimwear and lingerie.

 Caramel, Ledbury Road